Nexusoft/nw-modules-documentation/developer-guide/module-specifications.md

 # Nexus Module Specifications

 **Nexus Wallet Module Specifications** (or just **Module Specifications** for short) refers to the collection of all the interaction rules and APIs between the base Nexus Wallet and Nexus Wallet Modules.
-Some examples Components of Module Specifications include:
+Some examples components of Module Specifications include:

 - File schemas - including schemas for [nxs_package.json](./nxs_package.json.md) and [repo_info.json](./repo_info.json.md).
 - [NEXUS global variable](./app-modules/nexus-global-variable.md).